odennav/vmware-vsphere-sddc-private-cloud/README.md

 3. Use the `vcsa-cli-installer\templates\install\embedded_vCSA_on_ESXi.json` template to deploy single instance of VCSA on our second ESXi host.

 Edit the template file for your specification.
-View sample of the manifest we'll use below:
+View sample below:

 ```yaml
 {